TomLiDev/mushroom-mapper/README.md

 The following sites were used for information/code:

+- https://www.djangoproject.com/start/overview/ - The official Django documentation was referred to at multiple points throughout the project.

 - https://www.pythontutorial.net/django-tutorial/  - Useful concise information for understanding how to retrieve existing database items and edit/delete them via forms.

 - https://www.fullstackpython.com/django-utils-text-slugify-examples.html - Read for understanding the slugify function for converting a title into a slug-friendly string.